 Depressingly predictable comments on the Haskell story in Slashdot yesterday such as:

 "I have *never* seen it being used since.
-To my mind they both belong in the category 'interesting, but pointless'."
+To my mind they both belong in the category 'interesting, but pointless'."and

 "The point is that there's nothing those languages can do that can't be done, often more easily, with the current crop of popular languages.
-Elegance cannot beat convenience in the workplace, or in most at any rate."
+Elegance cannot beat convenience in the workplace, or in most at any rate."and so on.

 Here are some useful things you can do in OCaml which you cannot do in the "current crop of popular languages".